 First I made the chocolate hazelnut spread, and let it cool to room temperature.

+I used an ice cream sized scoop to divide my gluten free pie crust between six 4 x .75 tart/quiche pans, and pressed the dough evenly across the bottom.
 I put all six onto a cookie sheet and baked the crust (without the filling) for about 12 minutes.
 After the crust was completely cool, I poured the chocolate hazelnut spread evenly between them.
 Then I sprinkled each with some chopped hazelnuts and stored them in the fridge.
 I removed them from the pan then let them come to room temperature before serving.